 MSCI publishes the methodologies governing its indexes.
-MSCI methodology documents outline index objectives and detail the rules and guidelines followed by MSCI to create and maintain MSCI indexes in the widest set of possible circumstances, including situations of market stress.
+MSCI methodology documents outline index objectives and detail the rules and guidelines followed by MSCI to create and maintain MSCI indexes in a wide set of possible circumstances, including situations of market stress.
 MSCI's rules-based index methodologies are designed to ensure that indexes are determined with integrity and that discretion is not used in the production of the indexes except in unusual cases not effectively addressed by the methodology.

-A particular index will be governed by a number of methodology documents, including the specific index methodology book (or a parameter sheet if required), the MSCI Fixed Income Index Policies, the MSCI Corporate Bond Index Methodology, the MSCI Government Bond Index Methodology (or any other standard fixed income index methodologies) and the MSCI Fixed Income Index Calculation Methodology, all of which are available on the MSCI's website www.msci.com.
+A particular index will be governed by a number of methodology documents, including the specific index methodology book (as well as a parameter sheet if required), the MSCI Index Policies, and, in most cases, the MSCI Global Investable Market Indexes Methodology (or other parent index methodology), the MSCI Index Calculation Methodology, the MSCI Corporate Events Methodology, and the MSCI